 Except it’s a divorce.

-Spending this little bit of time together, and not going through the Rodney King riots every second, reminds me of the good time we had — backpacking around Brazil or Laos.
+Spending this little bit of time together, and not going through the Rodney King riots every second, reminds me of the good times we had — backpacking around Brazil or Laos.
 Binge watching The Sopranos on the weekend, turning in stunned unison to one another when Janice shoots Ritchie.
 How well-suited we were for one another –adventurously packing a Pensky truck with money we didn’t have, and heading from Phoenix to New York to start a life we could hardly envision, and creating one that was so full of so many good things.

 To juxtaposes those good memories to the life we lead now — shuffling kids back and forth, both of us facing loneliness and financial struggle and loss.
 It is a loss.
 No matter what happened, no matter why it happened, divorce involves loss.
 A loss of the dream you’d hope to have.
 A loss of a love or a romance or a spark that is gone.
 As I wrote in Why post-divorce rebound relationships hurt so damn bad (and why divorces are totally different and way worse than breakups) in understanding why post-divorce breakups hurt so goddamned bad, I realized that the end of a marriage requires so much logistical trauma, so much energy and pain around the desolation of an entire life, it leaves little room to mourn the relationship itself.
 That love goes ungrieved.